UCTRONICS/UCTRONICS_LCD35_HDMI_RPI/Troubleshooting.md

-# If you have any problems, please fell free to contact us and we will try our best to help you.
+# If you have any problems, please feel free to contact us and we will try our best to help you.

 # Q1:Some zones working much better than others, the near edge zones seem the worst.